-Based on the feedback we want to:
+Based on the feedback the CCGs want to:

-- Ensure that systems and processes within the expanded IAPT model support patient choice and flexible options for service access and assessment
+- Ensure that systems and processes within the expanded model support patient choice and flexible options for service access and assessment

 - Ensure that people are getting access to evidenced-based psychological treatment/interventions at the earliest opportunity